dai-shi/react-tracked/website/docs/api.md

 The `useTracked` hook returned by createContainer is the recommended hook.
 It simply returns the `[state, update]` tuple that `useValue` returns.
-The `state` is wrapped by Proxy for usage tracking.
+The `state` is wrapped by Proxies for usage tracking.

 ```javascript
 const Component = () => {